Can it be done? Or has it been done already?

 JRuby is written in Java and runs on the Java VM, so any C extension support would most likely have to be a wrapper around JNI.

-experimental support for C extensions in the latest version, but experimental's the keyword here: most libraries that use it aren't quite working yet and there's no guarantee it won't crash.
+There is experimental support for C extensions in the latest version, but experimental's the keyword here: most libraries that use it aren't quite working yet and there's no guarantee it won't crash.
 The more non-trivial a library is (Gosu is very non-trivial; most SWIG-generated bindings are), the less likely it is to work.

 Also, I'd be surprised if JRuby's extension support is binary-compatible with MRI; you probably have to recompile.
 It's pretty hard to actually find any information about it, though.